-Once logged in, navigate to System Tools > Reboot and then click on Reboot button.
+Once logged in, navigate to System Tools > Reboot and then click on the Reboot button.

-Whereas, to power recycle your router, unplug the router power adapter from the power source and leave it for at least 5-6 minutes and then plug it again.
+Whereas, to power recycle your router, unplug the router power adapter from the power source and leave it for at least 5-6 minutes, and then plug it in again.
 Wait until the router fully starts and then try to load the web page again.

 Your IP address may cause the connection issue, and you can release the IP and renew it, which might solve your problem.
 To release and renew IP follow the below-mentioned steps: